bonsagg/Foodeys/README.md

 The Jenkins server polls Github for changes every 5 minutes.
 So be a little patient until you can see you commits building.

 # API Documentation
-The documentation our the Foodeys API is hosted on Apiary: http://docs.foodeys.apiary.io/ Feel free to inspect, commment and improve!
+The documentation our the Foodeys API is hosted on Apiary: http://docs.foodeys.apiary.io/ .
+Feel free to inspect, comment and improve!